zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 Optimized Linalg IR (with tiling, vectorization, fusion) is **semantically equivalent** to Chapters 11-13's naive loop lowering—same computation, but with transformations applied before conversion to SCF.
 The educational value is learning these production-grade optimization techniques, not measuring speedup on nano GPT (which is too small to show significant gains).

 ## 14.3 Declarative Rewrite Rules (DRR)

+**Note**: This section describes an important production technique that is **not implemented in ch.14.GPT-Optimized**.
+The chapter focuses on Transform Dialect (Section 14.6) for optimization instead.
+However, DRR is widely used in production MLIR compilers and worth understanding as a complementary technique.

 Chapter 9 introduced TableGen for defining operations but deferred **Declarative Rewrite Rules (DRR)**—a TableGen-based pattern matching system for expressing optimizations declaratively.
 DRR eliminates boilerplate C++ for common transformations, making optimization passes more readable and maintainable.